vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 When creating the `UserCreateRequest` it is important to specify the following parameters

-- `Email` - email of the user provided by the Vipps UserInfo endpoint.
+* `Email` - email of the user provided by the Vipps UserInfo endpoint.
-- `VerifyEmail`- must be set to `false` to prevent Auth0 from requesting email verification.
+* `VerifyEmail`- must be set to `false` to prevent Auth0 from requesting email verification.
-- `Password` - will not be used by the user and should be set to an unknown GuID.
+* `Password` - will not be used by the user and should be set to an unknown GUID.
-- `FullName` - the name of the user provided by the Vipps UserInfo endpoint.
+* `FullName` - the name of the user provided by the Vipps UserInfo endpoint.
-- `UserId` - must be set to `sub` provided by Vipps to make sure the Auth0 users will be linked correctly.
+* `UserId` - must be set to `sub` provided by Vipps to make sure the Auth0 users will be linked correctly.

 A complete implementation of checking if a user exists and creating it if not can look like